Dimar launches the Parallel Event of the World Maritime Day to be held in Cartagena

 In the year 1991, with the law of Ports, the Directorate General Maritime ceased to have direct interference in the port issue, thus disappearing from its name the denomination "and port".
 Dimar's current organizational structure is established in Decree 5057 of 2009 and in Ministerial resolution 2143 of 2010.

-Dimar took part in the Women's Third International Conference in Sweden
+DIMAR participate in the Third Wome´s International Conference in Sweden

 Highlighting women, the International Women's conference was held in Sweden under the theme “Empowering Women in the Maritime Community”.